kaygundraka/Dokevi-Network/README.md

 ```

 > You can find member value by '_' prefix keyword.
 Every member values use '_' keyword.
-> Also, function parameters always use 'in' prefix keyword.
+> Also, the function parameters always use 'in' prefix keyword.

  The NetworkClient is declared on NetworkClient header files.
 This class works like connection.
 When any client is connected to your server, The network thread create the NetworkClient class instance and call abstract ConnectedHandler function.